SDGforskning/sdg-strings/SDG02_query_action_WoS.md

-              ("production" OR "productivity" OR "yield$" OR "agricultural output$" OR "farm output$" OR "livelihood$" OR "income$" OR "profit*" OR "revenue" OR "economic viability" OR "value addition" OR "diversification" OR "non-farm employment" OR "off-farm employment" OR "off farm income" OR "access*" OR "empowerment" OR "benefit$"
-              OR ("right$" NEAR/5 ("farmland$" OR "land" OR "property" OR "tenure")) OR ("distribution*" NEAR/5 ("equity" OR "equitable" OR "justice" OR "injustice")) )
+              ("production" OR "productivity" OR "yield$" OR "agricultural output$" OR "farm output$" OR "livelihood$" OR "income$" OR "profit*" OR "revenue" OR "economic viability" OR "value addition" OR "diversification" OR "non-farm employment" OR "off-farm employment" OR "off farm income" OR "access*" OR "empowerment" OR "benefit$" OR "tenure" OR ("right$" NEAR/5 ("farmland$" OR "land" OR "property" OR "tenure")) OR ("distribution*" NEAR/5 ("equity" OR "equitable" OR "justice" OR "injustice")) )
               NEAR/5
-                ("improve*" OR "increase*" OR "enhanc*" OR "promot*" OR "stimulat*" OR "encourag*" OR "secure" OR "securing" OR "more efficie*" OR "better" OR "raise" OR "bolster" OR "strengthen*" OR "empower" OR "empowering" OR "policy" OR "policies" OR "strateg*" OR "framework$" OR "governance" OR "legislat*" )
+                ("improv*" OR "increase" OR "increasing" OR "enhanc*" OR "promot*" OR "stimulat*" OR "encourag*" OR "secure" OR "securing"
+                OR "more efficie*" OR "better" OR "raise" OR "bolster" OR "strengthen*" OR "empower" OR "empowering" OR "policy" OR "policies" OR "strateg*" OR "framework$" OR "governance" OR "legislat*" )